CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/price-management/update-price-lists.md

 - **Pending** - Items that have not yet been processed.
 These changes are not yet reflected in SAP Business One.

 - **Done**- Items that have been successfully processed.
 These changes are visible in SAP Business One.
 Until all items are processed, the entire document retains the "In Progress" status.
 Once the last item is updated, the document status changes to "Done."
-At this stage, all items are processed, and all price updates are reflected in SAP Business One.
+At this stage all items are processed and all price updates are reflected in SAP Business One.

 ### Handling Errors

 If an item encounters an issue during processing, it is assigned the "Error" status.
 These exceptions will not affect the status progression of successfully updated items.
-However, further attention is required to resolve the errors before the updates can be completed.
+It may be worth further investigating these errors and updating the prices of these indexes accordingly.

 ---
 The Update Price Lists plugin for SAP Business One simplifies the process of managing price updates.
 By leveraging this plugin, companies can enhance their pricing management processes, reduce manual errors, and improve overall operational efficiency.
 Whether handling small adjustments or large-scale updates, this tool provides the necessary functionality for successful price management within SAP Business One.